JonathanDalien/JonathanDalien/README.md

 # 👋 Hey there
 My name is Jonathan and I'm currently working on to be a Full Stack Web Developer who loves to work with JavaScript technologies.
 Right now my mind is focused on learning everything that is related to Web Development.
-I'm also passionate about exploring new technologies which I can leverage to solve real-life problems.
+I'm also passionate about exploring new technologies which I can use to solve real-life problems.

 # 🔧 Technologies & Tools